Glossary

 • Multiple Data Streams : a more abstract term, refers to scenarios where an application handles multiple data streams simultaneously, possibly in a parallel or distributed environment.

-MPL or MP11 : Metaprogramming Libraries - refer to Boost.Mpl and Boost.Mp11.
+MPL or MP11 : Metaprogramming Libraries - refer to Boost.Mpl and the later Boost.Mp11

 MVP : Model-View-Presenter